jeffmagill/jeffmagill.dev/content/blog/make-your-website-talk-with-the-javascript-web-speech-api.md

 setupSpeechButton('blog-content', 'listen-btn');
 ```

 _ABRACADABRA!_ If the user's browser supports speech synthesis, a "listen" button is rendered.
 If not, nothing happens.
-To see a React implementation that I used on [this site's blog](https://magill.dev), take a look at [this React component](https://github.com/andymagill/dev.magill.next/blob/master/app/components/blog/ListenButton.tsx) I created.
+To see the latest version of the React implementation that I used on [this site's blog](https://magill.dev), take a look at [this React component](https://github.com/andymagill/dev.magill.next/blob/master/app/components/blog/ListenButton.tsx).

 ## Conclusion